2chooman/nn-tg/README.md

 npm start
 ```

 Parcel will serve the application and open it in your browser.
-When you are ready
-to deploy a static build use:
+When you are ready to deploy a static build use:

 ```bash
 npm run build
 ```

-The contents of the `build/` directory can then be hosted with any static file
+The contents of the `build/` directory can then be hosted with any static file server.
+The build script sets `--public-url ./` so asset paths remain relative, which is necessary for hosting on GitHub Pages project sites.
-server.